leeprevost/OrdinalClassifier/README.md

 Also, as raised by Coffee, this method does seem to improve the lowest class in the ordered class (eg. "cold" in cold<warm<hot) more so than the other classes.
 So, if the positive class is "hot," consideration should be to reverse the classses in order to improve scores on "hot."

-Am conducting further testing on this now.
+Classsifier has support for custom ordering and reversed ordering of classes.

 Adapted from https://scikit-learn.org/stable/modules/generated/sklearn.multiclass.OneVsRestClassifier.html
 Adapted by Lee Prevost